anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 * Carrier Grade: Network model is capable of supporting deployments of the carrier grade workloads.

 * Future proof: Network model is extendible to support known and emerging technology trends including SmartNICs, FPGAs and Programmable Switches, integrated for multi-clouds, and Edge related technologies.

+<a name="3.5.1"></a>
+### 3.5.1 Service Function Chaining
+Over the past few years there has been a significant move towards decomposing network functions into smaller sub-functions that can be independently scaled and potentially reused across multiple network functions.
+A service chain allows composition of network functions by passing selected packets through multiple smaller services.

+In order to support this capability in a sustainable manner, there is a need to have the capability to model service chains as a high level abstraction.
+This is essential to ensure that the underlying connection setup, and (re-)direction of traffic flows can be performed in an automated manner.
+At a very high level a service chain can be considered a directed acyclic graph with the composing network functions being the vertices.
+Building on top of this, a service chain can be modelled by defining two parameters:

+* An acyclic graph defining the service functions that need to be traversed for the service chain.
+This allows for multiple paths for a packet to traverse the service chain.
+* A set of packet/flow classifiers that determine what packets will enter and exit a given service chain

+These capabilities need to be provided for both virtualised and containerised (cloud-native) network functions as there will be a need to support both of them for the foreseeable future.
+Since virtualised network functions have existed for a while there is existing, albeit partial, support for service chaining in virtualised environments in orchestration platforms like OpenStack.
+Container orchestration platforms such as Kubernetes don't support service chaining and may require development of new primitives in order to support advanced networking functions.

+It is expected that reference architectures will provide a service chain workflow manager that would accept the service function acyclic graph and be able to identify/create the necessary service functions and the networking between them in order to instantiate such a chain.

+There is also a need to provide specialised tools to aid troubleshooting of individual services and the communication between them in order to investigate issues in the performance of composed network functions.
+Minimally, there is a need to provide packet level and byte level counters and statistics as the packets pass through the service chain in order to ascertain any issues with forwarding and performance.
+Additionally, there is a need for mechanisms to trace the paths of selected subsets of traffic as they flow through the service chain.

 <a name="3.6"></a>
 ## 3.6 Storage